 asyncio.run(main())

-Registering the Server with Claude Desktop
+Registering the server with Claude Desktop

 Add your server to ~/.config/claude/claude_desktop_config.json (macOS/Linux) or %APPDATA%\Claude\claude_desktop_config.json (Windows):